Iranian leopard gecko (Eublepharis angramainyu)

 As a matter of fact, the Iranian leopard gecko (Eublepharis angramainyu) is the largest and the most attractive representative of the Eublepharis genus and an amazing species introduced in Herpetoculture both for hobbyists and collectors.

 The size of an adult male could reach 30 cm.
 It is a robust lizard with a high yellow basic color (Ilam province).

 We have been keeping Iranian leopard geckos (Eublepharis angramainyu) in BION Terrarium Center since 2010 and started to breed them on a regular basis in 2012.
-We obtained the first breeding group (originated from the Ilam province, Iran) in December 2010; the second group (originated from the Kermanshah province, Iran) was obtained in 2013.
-As of October 2014, we had the following groups as our breeding stock:
+We obtained the first breeding group (originated from the Ilam province, Iran) in December 2010.
+As of October 2014, we had the following groups as our breeding stock.

 The keeping details:

 Terrarium: For an adult pair or group (1.2) - no less than of 500х450х400cm.
 Important: the bottom area should be at least 0.2 m².
 Substrate: clay.

 Babies and young lizards are kept separately by 1-2 specimens in a plastic box with bottom heating.
 We keep separately babies from different clutches.
 With the growth of animals, we move them into larger boxes.
 Substrate: paper or wipes.

 Decoration: Water bowls, bamboo tubes as hiding places, a moist chamber (a box with damp moss).

 Illumination (the day length): a full spectrum lamp; 12 hours.